plutoshe/Achievement/Achievement.md

 Jun 13, 2015
 ---
-###proxychain and http_proxy
+###proxychains and http_proxy
-proxychain change the ld method, ld preload the substituted function from static linkage.
+proxychains change the ld method, ld preload the substituted function from static linkage.
 Http_proxy only change the bash ostensible link configuration.
 Becuase golang doesn't use static linkage, "go get " only could link the web through http_proxy config.
-Git uses proxychain to substitute its config
+Git uses proxychains to substitute its config

 Jun 11, 2015
 ---